Final Four 2023 Odds: Who Will Make It to Houston?

-When is this year’s men’s Final Four?
+When is this year’s Final Four?

-Where is this year’s men’s Final Four?
+Where is this year’s Final Four?

 Next up are UCLA (19) and Kentucky (17), who lead the way in national championships with 11 and eight, respectively.

 Here are the future Final Four locations through 2026.

-- 2024: Glendale, Arizona (State Farm Stadium)
+- 2024 (April 6 & 8): Glendale, Arizona (State Farm Stadium)

 - 2025 (April 5 & 7): San Antonio, Texas (Alamodome)

-- 2026: Indianapolis, Indiana (Lucas Oil Stadium)
+- 2026 (April 4 & 6): Indianapolis, Indiana (Lucas Oil Stadium)

 Which cities have hosted the Final Four the most times?

 Betting on the 2022 Final Four

 Where to Bet

 You can find Final Four odds at all of our recommended sportsbooks.
 All of them are regulated and reputable, so if legal sports betting is offered in your state, you can’t go wrong with any of them.

-Along with betting on the games themselves, you can bet on who you think will win Most Outstanding Player and a host of player and team props.
+In addition to betting on the games themselves, you can bet on who you think will win Most Outstanding Player and a host of player and team props.